Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's so good.

-So that's Lee writing that?
+So that's Lee?

 That's Colin.

-So was it Colin that bragged last time and this is Lee?
+So was it Colin that bragged last time

 What was the title was actually Lee?

-Oh, my gosh.
+Oh my gosh.

 It is actually Lee.

-So you understood what that meant.
+So you understood what that mean.

 Yeah.

-So Colin was the one who was studying, got into the course and was really excited about that.
+So Colin was the one who was studying, got into the course and he was really excited about that.

 I remember that.